nlp-tlp/redcoat/README.md

 ## How to install

-First, ensure MongoDB is installed [Mongodb](https://www.mongodb.com/download-center).
+First, ensure [Mongodb](https://www.mongodb.com/download-center) is installed.
 Open a new terminal window, and run Mongodb:

     $ mongod